Azure/azure-powershell/documentation/development-docs/azure-powershell-developer-guide.md

     <RootNamespace>$(LegacyAssemblyPrefix)$(PsModuleName)</RootNamespace>
   </PropertyGroup>
 ```
-**This is not needed since this is a new project and does not use legacy namespace conventions.**
+**Note**: This is not needed since this is a new project and does not use legacy namespace conventions.

 - Update this entry to use your SDK:
 ```xml